j9t/little-books/manuscript/html-css-frameworks.md

 (Incidentally, I run a website hub dedicated to web development testing tools.
 Check [uitest.com/analysis](https://uitest.com/analysis/) for a large selection of them.)

 To take a page out of Google’s book, it’s best to automate checks.
 Reviewing tool documentation can give valuable pointers, as a number of tools can be installed locally or come with an API.
 In addition, there are instruments like [Selenium](https://www.selenium.dev/) and [ChromeDriver](https://bugs.chromium.org/p/chromedriver/) that facilitate automated browser testing.
-As with many of the more complex topics, this book will resort to showing directions.
+As with many of the more complex topics, this book resorts to showing directions.

 ### Maintenance